Karthik18999/kubernetes-deployment/README.md

-Kubernetes Nginx Deployment using Minikube
-Overview

-This project demonstrates the deployment of a containerized Nginx application on a Kubernetes cluster using Minikube with the Docker driver.
-The objective was to understand core Kubernetes workload management concepts including Deployments, replica management, and declarative configuration.

-The project follows Kubernetes best practices by using YAML-based manifests and a declarative deployment model.

-Architecture

-Local Kubernetes Cluster: Minikube

-Container Runtime: Docker

-Workload Type: Deployment

-Application: Nginx (multi-replica)

-Configuration Management: Declarative YAML

-The Deployment ensures high availability by maintaining multiple replicas of the Nginx pod.

-Features Implemented

-Cluster initialization using Minikube

-Deployment creation using apps/v1

-Replica configuration for high availability

-Label selectors and pod template configuration

-Container port exposure

-Rolling update capability

-Resource verification using kubectl commands

-Project Structure
-.
-└── deployment.yml

-Setup Instructions
-1. Start Minikube
-minikube start --driver=docker
-minikube update-context
-2. Deploy Application
-kubectl apply -f deployment.yml
-3. Verify Deployment
-kubectl get deployments
-kubectl get pods
-kubectl describe deployment nginx-deployment
-Scaling the Deployment
-kubectl scale deployment nginx-deployment --replicas=5

-Kubernetes automatically manages pod creation and ensures the desired state is maintained.

-Key Learnings

-Importance of YAML structure and indentation in Kubernetes manifests

-Difference between imperative (create) and declarative (apply) approaches

-Understanding Kubernetes control plane components

-ReplicaSet behavior and rolling updates

-Managing kubeconfig contexts

-Future Enhancements

-Add Service (ClusterIP / NodePort)

-Implement health probes (liveness and readiness)

-Configure resource limits and requests
+🚀 Kubernetes Nginx Deployment (Minikube)

+📌 Overview

+This project demonstrates the deployment of a containerized Nginx application on a local Kubernetes cluster using Minikube and Docker.

+The objective was to gain hands-on experience with Kubernetes workload management using a declarative approach and to understand how Kubernetes maintains application state automatically.

+🎯 Objectives

+Set up a local Kubernetes cluster using Minikube

+Deploy an application using a Deployment resource

+Configure multiple replicas for high availability

+Understand label selectors and pod templates

+Apply changes using a declarative workflow

+Monitor rollout and verify deployment health

+⚙️ What Was Implemented

+Kubernetes cluster initialization with Docker driver

+Deployment creation using the apps/v1 API

+Multi-replica configuration

+Rolling update validation

+Deployment scaling via kubectl

+Troubleshooting kubeconfig and API server issues

+🧠 Key Concepts Practiced

+Declarative vs imperative Kubernetes management

+Deployment and ReplicaSet relationship

+Desired state reconciliation

+Pod lifecycle management

+Cluster context and configuration handling

+Debugging real-world Kubernetes errors

+✅ Outcome

+The application was successfully deployed with multiple replicas running in the cluster.
+Kubernetes automatically maintained the desired state and ensured workload availability.

+This project strengthened practical understanding of Kubernetes core components and deployment workflows.

+🔮 Next Steps

+Expose the application using a Service

+Implement health checks (liveness & readiness probes)

+Configure resource requests and limits

+Add ingress configuration

 Integrate with CI/CD pipeline

-Extend to production-grade architecture

-Author
+👤 Author

 Karthik Chitikela
 DevOps & Cloud Engineering Enthusiast